digingbil/com_nxpeasyforms/README.md

 ### Bug Fixes

+-   **Login submission reload fallback**: User Login integration responses now explicitly request a page reload when no redirect URL is configured, ensuring successful login submissions refresh the current page instead of leaving the user on a stale form view.
+PHPUnit coverage verifies the behaviour in `UserLoginHandlerTest`.
 -   **Fixed modal form selector for menu items**: Implemented proper modal field support for "Single Form" menu item type, allowing users to select forms via a modal popup (like core Joomla components) instead of manual ID entry.
 Fixed by:
     -   Adding `BootableExtensionInterface` and `boot()` method to both administrator and site component extension classes to register the Modal field path via `Form::addFieldPath()`.
     -   Registering the Administrator namespace in the site service provider so modal fields can be discovered when creating menu items.